The largest digital showband archive in the world!

 Charlie Arkins: Charlie stayed with the Cottons to the end in 1988.
 He writes to tell us after that he went with John Hogan's Band for ten years.
 More recently, Charlie had been playing with Jimmy Buckley's Band, since 2008.
 He also did a short stint with Robert Mizzell.
 He still does plenty of session work and has his own studio at home in Athboy, Co.
 Meath which is operated by his son.
 He recently appeared on the CD by Lisa Stanley, daughter of Maisie McDaniel.
 Charlie retired from performing in 2020.

 Francie Lenehan: After leaving the Cotton Mills Boys, Francie returned to Sligo where he formed Southern Comfort, a very popular group with his brother John and drummer Billy Kelly.
 In the mid 80's Francie was part of The Hennigan's Blooze Band with James Blennerhassett, who now plays with Derek Ryan.
 Francie still lives in Sligo and plays regularly across the Northwest.
 He is in demand for both live work and recording sessions and plays regularly with names such as Chris Meehan.
 For many years he had also played with ex-Sands guitarist the late Bobby Kelly, in a duo.
-These days he does some work as a solo performer.
+These days he mostly retired but is often lured out of retirement to take art in show organised by local keyboard player Kieran Quinn..

 Gene "Geno" Berrill - RIP: Geno would go on to have a long career playing with a variety of bands after leaving the